-- University's collaborative partners or elsewhere. - iv.
-Have the opportunity, on request, to communicate with students about the conduct of the assessment; - v.
-Approve the assessments that count towards the award, in order to ensure that all students will be assessed fairly in relation to the programme curriculum documents and regulations and in such a way that External Examiners will be able to judge whether they have fulfilled the learning outcomes of the programme and reached the required standard. - vi.
+- vi.
 Be consulted about and agree to any proposed changes to the approved, programme-specific course regulations which will directly affect those students currently on programme and be asked to comment upon other proposed changes. - vii.
 Attend meetings of the Assessment Board and have access to all assessed work and associated feedback commentary and outcomes of consideration by first/second/double markers, etc. - viii.
 See the work of all students proposed for the highest available grading category of the assessment and for failure, and samples of the work of students proposed for each category of assessment grading, in order to ensure that each student is fairly placed in relation to the rest of the cohort.
 This shall include all types of assessment and all locations of assessment, including placement activity and assessed performances, etc. - ix.
-Have the right to moderate the marks awarded by internal examiners, whether for a particular student's individual assessment(s) or for any specific assessment(s) taken by a number of students, according to a rationale to be made known to the Assessment Board and subject to the Assessment Board's agreement; note that External Examiners do not have an automatic veto over the decisions of an Assessment Board. - x.
+Have the right to moderate the marks awarded by internal examiners, whether for a particular student's individual assessment(s) or for any specific assessment(s) taken by a number of students, according to a rationale to be made known to the Assessment Board and subject to the Assessment Board's agreement; note that external examiners do not have an automatic veto over the decisions of an Assessment Board. - x.
 Ensure that the assessments are conducted in accordance with the approved University and course regulations and to request additional marking of students' work. - xi.
 Attend any meeting(s) of the Assessment Board at which decisions on recommendations for awards are made and ensure that those recommendations have been reached by means according with normal practice in higher education. - xii.
 Be involved as required by the Chair of the Assessment Board or the Chair of Senate or nominee in any reviews of decisions about individual students' awards or in any investigations undertaken by the Board during the External Examiner's period of office which relate to students' alleged or proven use of unfair means in assessment. - xiii.
 Report back to the University on the effectiveness of the assessments and any lessons to be drawn from them. - xiv.
-Report in confidence to the Chair of Senate or nominee on any matters of serious concern arising from the assessments, which put at risk the standard of the award. - 10.9 The manner in which the above responsibilities are implemented may vary in the case of the external examination of students undertaking periods of teaching experience or other forms of practical placement or of students following University programmes in partner institutions in the UK or overseas.
-In such cases additional guidelines for the responsibilities of External Examiners will be agreed with the appropriate School/Division.
+Report in confidence to the Chair of Senate or nominee on any matters of serious concern arising from the assessments, which put at risk the standard of the award.